7 Ways to Overcome Sugar Addiction, and the need for unhealthy foods, even when you know it's wrong

 To properly flush the lingering effects of sugar from your body, you need to follow a detox program specifically designed to cleanse your system.
 Toxins have a remarkable ability to "stick around" and will stay stored in the cells and tissues in your body for years.
 Combining your new diet with a detox program will help kickstart your journey to health, giving you faster results.

 3. Achieve a state of ketosis in your body

 Ketosis is the goal of many new diet trends, helping you drop inches from your waistline without impacting your health.
 The overall goal is to eat smarter, avoiding processed and refined foods.
 Achieving a state of balance in your blood sugar levels.
 It'll even help suppress your cravings, so you see results in the mirror even faster.

 4. Choose healthy and organic sweeteners

 Once you've purged the sugar from your cupboards, it doesn't mean you'll never get to eat anything sweet again.
 You just need to be smart about it.
 Raw organic stevia (the one still in its green form) is a zero-calorie, low-glycemic sweetener you can use to satisfy your sweet tooth, and I've always got a bunch of fresh berries on hand when I need a satisfying snack that won't send my sugar levels through the roof.

-5. Use Chromium to normalize your blood sugar levels
+5. Use Chromium to normalise your blood sugar levels

-Chromium is an essential mineral we need for our bodies to stay healthy, and taken as a supplement it can help stabilize your blood sugar levels.
-It works to enhance the signaling of insulin receptors in your body, essentially supercharging your own ability to better process the sugars you do eat.
+Chromium is an essential mineral we need for our bodies to stay healthy, and taken as a supplement it can help stabilise your blood sugar levels.
+It works to enhance the signalling of insulin receptors in your body, essentially supercharging your own ability to better process the sugars you do eat.